Spontaneous labor likelihood generally rises after 37 weeks and is most common around 39 to 40 weeks, though exact timing varies by pregnancy.

 Key Takeaways: Chances Of Spontaneous Labor By Week

-➤ Week 37: Labor chances begin to increase significantly.
+➤ Week 37: Labor chances begin to increase, but this is still early term.

-➤ Week 38: Most babies remain in the womb, labor rises slowly.
+➤ Week 38: Many babies remain in the womb, while labor likelihood continues rising.

-➤ Week 40: Full term, highest chance of natural labor onset.
+➤ Week 40: The due-date window is one of the most common times for natural labor onset.

-➤ Week 41: Labor chances remain high; monitoring recommended.
+➤ Week 41: Labor can still begin naturally, but closer monitoring is usually recommended.

 Frequently Asked Questions